 Caribbean Airlines (formerly BWIA) flies from the US to Barbados and Trinidad with connecting flights to Grenada.
+There are also direct flights with this airline to and from Toronto on Thursdays and Sundays.
 For information and reservations contact them via the internet at www.caribbean-airlines.com.

 Several airlines fly to islands near Grenada, where connecting flights to Grenada can be arranged.
 Leeward Islands Air Transportation (LIAT) is a local airline that can get you to Grenada from Barbados, Trinidad and other islands.